focus-trap/focus-trap-react/.changeset/eighty-wolves-switch.md

 'focus-trap-react': patch
 ---

-Update PropTypes for clickOutsideDeactivates to match latest focus-trap
+Update PropTypes for clickOutsideDeactivates to match latest focus-trap.